jonatan-kazmierczak/java-new-features/java12.md

 "Java 12".resolveConstantDesc( null ); // ==> "Java 12"
 ```

-## :disappointed: 189: Shenandoah: A Low-Pause-Time Garbage Collector (Experimental)
+## :+1: 189: Shenandoah: A Low-Pause-Time Garbage Collector (Experimental)

+Feature developed primarily by Aleksey Shipilëv from Red Hat.
+Motivations:
+1. application throughput - constant CG pauses regardless of heap size
+2. optimization of RAM usage in cloud environments

-:+1: Included in RedHat builds.
+:+1: Included in Red Hat builds.
-You can find it in OpenJDK since v1.8.0 on RedHat Linux 7.x.
+You can find it in OpenJDK since v1.8.0 on Red Hat Linux 7.x.
 You can turn it on as follows:
 ```
 $ java -XX:+UseShenandoahGC -version